 Q: Please share your views on suicide.

 First, my answer will be speaking largely from a nondual perspective.
 Second, let’s get it out on the table that suicide is a highly charged topic that people have very strong emotions around.
-It’s an action that’s been condemned.
-There is a major effort to govern by fear of punishment, even eternal punishment, in the effort to prevent it.
+It’s an action that’s been condemned and there is a major effort to govern by fear of punishment, even eternal punishment, in the effort to prevent it.
 And yet, even these guardrails are not wholly effective.

 So many judgments are placed on suicide: psychological, religious, societal.
 The perception is that if people choose to kill themselves, it is a psychological weakness that they could not overcome.
 They were not strong enough.
 If you’d let yourself think about it for a moment, it takes massive strength to kill oneself.